crownstone/bluenet/docs/MESH.md

 uint8 | Payload | 40 | Actual contents (5 bytes)
 uint8 | TransMIC | 32 | Transport Message Integrity Check (4 bytes)

-Note that there are only 5 bytes of actualy contents left (8 bytes if you add the opcode)!
+Note that there are only 5 bytes of actual contents left (8 bytes if you add the opcode)!

 ### Unsegmented message

-A single unsegmented message can have slightly more space (because there is no segmentation overhead).
+A single unsegmented message has slightly more space for data (because there is no segmentation overhead).

 ![Mesh transport PDU unsegmented](../docs/diagrams/mesh-transport-pdu-unsegmented.png)